 Making sure leaf and yard waste material doesn’t enter the garbage is an important part of the District of Muskoka’s waste management strategy to extend the life of our Rosewarne Landfill.

 When buried in the landfill, leaves create methane (a greenhouse gas) as they break down.
-Even better, diverting this material allows us to create valuable compost, used as a soil amendment.
+Diverting this material allows us to create valuable compost, used as a soil amendment, and give it back to residents at no charge.

 |